Dry Ice Manufacturing

 Rapid breathing is an early symptom of carbon dioxide exposure.
 Other symptoms of carbon dioxide poisoning are similar to those of oxygen deprivation and include headache, dizziness and drowsiness.

-Can I save dry ice in my freezer?
+Can I save Dry Ice in my freezer?

 No. Dry ice turns to a gas at –109.3° F, so even a freezer will be far too warm to prevent that from happening.
 A good way to preserve dry ice is in a non-air-tight insulated container such as a chest or cooler, the thicker its insulation the better, stored in a well-ventilated location.
 Add cotton towels or newspaper to fill open space in the container to slow the rate of sublimation.